 So, you have some 529 savings to help pay for college.
 Way to go!
 You can use those funds to pay for qualified expenses like tuition, room and board, and necessary fees.
-As the account owner, you can elect to send funds directly to the institution, to the student/beneficiary, or to yourself.
-The method you choose depends on your preferred way to keep records.
+As the account owner, you can send funds directly to the institution, the student/beneficiary, or yourself.
+The method you choose depends on your preferred way of keeping records.

-For things like tuition and room and board paid directly to the university, you may choose to have a check sent from the 529 directly to the university.
-It makes things much simpler.
-Be sure to save all the receipts of payments and give the 529 enough time to process the check and send it.
-(Often 529 plans will request 10 business days to process.)
+For tuition and room and board paid directly to the university, you may have a check sent from the 529 directly to the university.
+It makes things much more straightforward.
+Be sure to save all the receipts of payments and give the 529 enough time to process and send the check.
+(Often, 529 plans will request 10 business days to process.)

 Some qualified expenses you will be paying for yourself, like textbooks and off-campus housing.
 In these instances, you can pay for the expense and be reimbursed by the 529.
-Again, those payment receipts are important so you can show that the 529 reimbursement was for specific qualified expenses.
+Again, those payment receipts are essential to show that the 529 reimbursement was for specific qualified expenses.

-Many parents choose to have a joint checking account with their student that they can deposit funds to for these types of expenses.
-That way you both have access to the account and mom and dad can keep an eye on transactions!
+Many parents choose to have a joint checking account with their students so that they can deposit funds for these types of expenses.
+That way, you both can access the account, and Mom and Dad can monitor transactions!

-One thing to note about off campus housing, to be a qualified expense the student must be at least a half-time enrolled student in a degree program, and the “maximum amount permitted for off-campus living cost is the amount the college cites as the off-campus room-and-board figure for federal financial aid purposes.”
-Utilities and related costs can be included as well so long as the total is still below that amount.
+One thing to note about off-campus housing is to be a qualified expense, the student must be at least a half-time enrolled student in a degree program, and the “maximum amount permitted for off-campus living cost is the amount the college cites as the off-campus room-and-board figure for federal financial aid purposes.”
+Utilities and related costs can also be included if the total is still below that amount.

 5) Paying with loans

-For most families, student loans are part of the equation when paying for college.
+Student loans are part of the equation for most families when paying for college.
 Be sure to ALWAYS take advantage of available federal loans before turning to private loans.
 Federal loans are capped at a certain amount each year.
 (Read more about the types of loans here.)

-Since you’ve applied for the FAFSA (see #1 above), your school will tell you the amount of federal student loan dollars you are able to borrow each semester and if a portion of the loans will be “subsidized” based on demonstrated financial need.
-On subsidized loans no interest will accrue while the student is in school.
+Since you’ve applied for the FAFSA (see #1 above), your school will tell you the amount of federal student loan dollars you can borrow each semester and if a portion of the loans will be “subsidized” based on demonstrated financial need.
+On subsidized loans, no interest will accrue while the student is in school.
 Every student is eligible for the “unsubsidized” federal direct loan regardless of financial need.
-The financial aid office at your college will be able to provide you with the exact details of the process including how to apply for it.
+The financial aid office at your college will be able to provide you with the exact details of the process, including how to apply for it.